jfischeresq/jfischeresq.github.io/projects.md

 Currently, I am working on a number of different projects, both academically and in the private sector:

-1. **Blockchain and Data Protection Laws**
+* **Blockchain and Data Protection Laws**

 My initial research on this topic is summarized in this blog post, ["Blockchain and Data Protection Laws: Can they Co-Exist?"](https://xpanlawgroup.com/blockchain-and-data-protection-laws-can-they-co-exist/).

 I continue to expand my research, focusing on legislative and governmental approaches to creating workable solutions to creating blockchain solutions <em>with</em> privacy built-in.

-2. **Operationalizing Privacy**
+* **Operationalizing Privacy**

 One of the challenges in the privacy space for many entities is creating workable solutions to incorpriating privacy within their infrastructure.
-You can learn more about this project, and my forthcoming ebook, my visiting [Book](jordanfischer.me/book/).
+You can learn more about this project, and my forthcoming eBook, by visiting [Book](jordanfischer.me/book/).

-3. **Creating consistencies in global data privacy management**
+* **Creating consistencies in global data privacy management**

 With the explosion of privacy regulations in most regions of the world, a key question is <em>how do we great effective global solutions to privacy that meet varying, and sometimes conflicting, legal requirements?</em> I work with multinational companies to research practical solutions to global privacy requirements.